FLATHEAD CLASSIC SLED DOG RACE

 2. Postponement or cancellation of the race will be made no less than five (5) days prior to the start of the race.

-3. In the event of questionable trail conditions, the Race Committee and Race Marshal will decide which portion(s) of trail will be altered.
+3. In the event of questionable trail conditions, the Race Committee and Race Marshall will decide which portion(s) of trail will be altered.

-4. The Race Marshal is responsible for alteration of starting and/or finishing locations.
+4. The Race Marshall is responsible for alteration of starting and/or finishing locations.

 SECTION IV--AWARDS PRESENTATION